organix/uFork/docs/fs_dev.md

     fs_file,path,create

-where `fs_file` is exported by [dev.asm](../lib/dev.asm), `path` is a blob containing the UTF-8 encoded file path, and `create` is a boolean indicating whether the file should be created if necessary.
+where `fs_file` is a constant exported by [dev.asm](../lib/dev.asm), `path` is a blob containing the UTF-8 encoded file path, and `create` is a boolean indicating whether the file should be created if necessary.

 The request fails if `create` is `#f` and the file does not exist.